batistagroup/qflux/docs/qflux/Open_Systems/DoubleWellOpen.md

 ## Quantum Simulation

 Using the `QubitDynamicsOS` class from the `qflux.open_systems.quantum_simulation` module, `qflux` enables quantum simulation of the Lindblad equation.
 When the system has a Hilbert space dimension of $N=32$, the vectorized density matrix becomes a state vector of dimension $N^2$, and the corresponding propagator is of size $N^2 \times N^2$.
 For such large-dimensional systems, we can utilize the Kraus operator representation to evolve the system dynamics.

+Therefore, compared to the approach used in the [Basic of open system simulation example](./OpenSys_basic.md)—where quantum circuits are constructed based on the full propagator—the Kraus operator representation reduces the number of required qubits from $log_{2}N^2$ to $log_2 N$.
+However, the trade-off is that multiple circuits (corresponding to multiple Kraus operators) must be executed.

 The Kraus operator representation is defined as:

 $$